ahmedshuhel/resume/resume.md

 - Developed analytical reporting by writing cross database complex sql queries.
 - Improved database peformaces by analyzing frequent quries and creating indexes.
 - Created a high fidelity mock up’s using Auxre RP and shared with stake holders and users to understand the true user experience.
-- Wrote tasks (gulp) to automate development process.
+- Wrote tasks (gulp) to automate development and build process.
 - Wrote script with JavaScript/NodeJS using regular expressions that read/parse application code(C# XML, HTML and Javascript) and change/inject code based on the configuration - achieving faster deployment to multiple customer.
 - Provided training to junior developers for TDD/BDD and other devepment framwork like AngularJS, Angular Material

-Technology:
-C#, .NET, JavaScript, Typescript, AngularJS, Angular Material, Web API, Hangfire, SQL Server, MS Deploy, Ninject, EntiryFramwork, PetaPoco, Windows Server, IIS, MomentJS, Linq, Moq, xUnit, TeamCity, VisualStudio, Vim,  YouTrack, Gulp
+Technology: C#, .NET, JavaScript, Typescript, AngularJS, Angular Material, Web API, Hangfire, SQL Server, MS Deploy, Ninject, EntiryFramwork, PetaPoco, Windows Server, IIS, MomentJS, Linq, Moq, xUnit, TeamCity, VisualStudio, Vim,  YouTrack, Gulp

-Other:
+#### Other:

 - Improved code quality and statbilty by gradully refactoring and adding new feature of companies one of the flagship products (Point of Sale) that spike the customer grouh from 5 to over 120 in 6 months.
 - Intorducing database versioning and data migration facility from other product  and also from old version of our product.